 Become a QVS Volunteer

-QVS has launched our pilot project in Atlanta, GA, one house of seven QVS volunteers.
-We will open houses in Philadelphia, PA and Portland, OR this year.
+QVS has houses of service running in Atlanta, GA; Portland, OR; and Philadelphia, PA.
 All three projects are under the spiritual care of Friends meetings and churches.
 Please check out our locations pages to find out more information about each city.
 QVS is open to young adults who are interested in living in intentional Quaker community, experiencing Quaker worship and process, and openly engaging questions of faith and service in the world.
 QVS volunteers live together in simple community, immersed in Quaker spiritual practices.
 QVS volunteers are placed in full time positions in agencies and organizations that offer direct support to marginalized individuals and communities, and that strive to transform unjust structures.
 Volunteers receive shared housing, living expenses, food and transportation allowances, a small personal stipend, health insurance and training and support from QVS.

 Who Should Apply?

-QVS welcomes applications from young adults between the ages of 21-35, who are US citizens, and who are self-motivated, mature, and stable.
+QVS welcomes applications from young adults at least 21 years of age, who are US citizens, and who are self-motivated, mature, and stable.
 Volunteers should want to grow in the areas of spirituality, justice, community, and simplicity/sustainability.
 Volunteers often find themselves in new and unexpected situations, so flexibility, openness, and a sense of humor are essential.

 QVS is open to persons from all spiritual traditions.
 However, there is a strong expectation that you will engage in regular Quaker worship and practice, so volunteers who are not Quaker should be interested in exploring and learning about this faith tradition.
 QVS does not discriminate on the basis of ethnicity, race, creed, culture, disability, economic class, gender identity, gender expression, or sexual orientation.